Ketogenic diet: Indications and contraindications

 The ketogenic diet is indicated as an adjunctive (additional) treatment in children and young people with drug-resistant epilepsy.
 It is approved by national clinical guidelines in Scotland, England, and Wales and reimbursed by nearly all US insurance companies.
 Children with a focal lesion (a single point of brain abnormality causing the epilepsy) who would make suitable candidates for surgery are more likely to become seizure-free with surgery than with the ketogenic diet.
 About a third of epilepsy centres that offer the ketogenic diet also offer a dietary therapy to adults.
 The two less restrictive dietary variants—the low glycaemic index treatment and the modified Atkins diet—are more appropriate for adolescents and adults, mainly due to better adherence.
-A liquid form of the ketogenic diet is particularly easy to prepare for, and well tolerated by infants on formula and by others who are tube-fed.
+A liquid form of the ketogenic diet is particularly easy to prepare for, and well tolerated by, infants on formula and others who are tube-fed.

 Advocates for the diet recommend that it be seriously considered after two medications have failed, as the chance of other drugs succeeding is only 10%.
 The diet is recommended earlier for some epilepsy and genetic syndromes where it has shown particular usefulness.
 These include Dravet syndrome, infantile spasms, myoclonic-astatic epilepsy, tuberous sclerosis complex and for children fed by gastrostomy tube.

 A survey in 2005 of 88 paediatric neurologists in the US found that 36% regularly prescribed the diet after three or more drugs had failed, 24% occasionally prescribed the diet as a last resort, 24% had only prescribed the diet in a few rare cases, and 16% had never prescribed the diet.
 Several possible explanations exist for this gap between evidence and clinical practice.
 One major factor may be the lack of adequately trained dietitians who are needed to administer a ketogenic diet programme.

 Because the ketogenic diet alters the body's metabolism, it is a first-line therapy in children with certain congenital metabolic diseases such as pyruvate dehydrogenase (E1) deficiency and glucose transporter 1 deficiency syndrome, which prevent the body from using carbohydrates as fuel, leading to a dependency on ketone bodies.
 The ketogenic diet is beneficial in treating the seizures and some other symptoms in these diseases and is an absolute indication.
 However, it is absolutely contraindicated in the treatment of other diseases such as pyruvate carboxylase deficiency, porphyria, and other rare genetic disorders of fat metabolism.
 Persons with a disorder of fatty acid oxidation are unable to metabolise fatty acids, which replace carbohydrates as the major energy source on the diet.
 On the ketogenic diet, their bodies would consume their own protein stores for fuel, leading to ketoacidosis, and eventually coma and death.

 Interactions

 The ketogenic diet is usually initiated in combination with the patient's existing anticonvulsant regimen, though patients may be weaned off anticonvulsants if the diet is successful.
-Some evidence of synergistic benefits is seen when the diet is combined with the vagus nerve stimulator or with the drug zonisamide, and that the diet may be less successful in children receiving phenobarbital.
+There is some evidence of synergistic benefits when the diet is combined with the vagus nerve stimulator or with the drug zonisamide, and that the diet may be less successful in children receiving phenobarbital.